Have you heard of Uniblue's Registry Booster 2009?

 After part four, I want to go into some of the applications a little deeper.
 If you have any suggestions then please leave a comment on my blog.
 Tell me which application you would like to hear more about, and I will use your input to determine what applications to explain, review, and discuss.

-It's Easy to Exchange Windows for Linux
+This post is part of the series: It’s Easy to Exchange Windows for Linux

 Learn how in this article series.
 It will take you from the initial installation of Kubuntu all the way up to what to do to get media to play.
 I'll even cover installing Java and Flash.